fnalways/terminus-docs/docs/manual/concepts/data.md

 - Version: `6.2.13`

 :::tip
 The system uses the Redis Cluster version, which is different from the stand-alone version of Redis.
-Developers need to carefully understand the official Redis documentation.
+It is recommended to read the official Redis documentation for reference.
 :::